Table of Contents

 Since the Notifiable Data Breaches (NDB) scheme came into effect in February 2018, the Office of the Australian Information Commissioner (OAIC) has produced regular reports on the type of notifiable breaches.
-The most recent OAIC report (spanning July 2018 to September 2018) has found human error is responsible for one-third of data breaches.
+The OAIC report spanning July 2018 to September 2018 found that human error is responsible for one-third of data breaches.
 While criminal attacks still cause many data breaches, businesses must ensure they can take practical steps to secure their data.
 This article will explain how your business can avoid preventable data breaches caused by human error or criminal attacks.

 Background: How Does the NDB Scheme Work?

 The NDB scheme only applies to businesses who must meet obligations under the Privacy Act.
 These usually include businesses who have an annual turnover of $3 million or more.
 If your business is a subsidiary of a holding company that has $3 million or more in turnover, your business will have to comply with the NDB scheme.

 Some businesses with a lower turnover may also qualify if they are:

 - businesses that opt into Privacy Act; or

 If your business does not have to comply with the NDB scheme, you do not have to report data breaches to the OAIC.
 However, you should still minimise the risk of any data breaches as customers may lose confidence in your business for failing to secure their data.